'SUSSEX' by Thomas Moule c.1840s

 - Printed area is approximately 26.4cms by 20.8cms.

 - The map is in very good condition.
-The top and right margins are close, as issued, but is still mountable with little (or no) loss.
+The top margin is close, as issued, but is still mountable with little loss.
 Click on image for a better view.

 - The item comes displayed in a ready to frame museum quality mount.